powergo/django-makemessages-xgettext/README.rst

   Resulto Developpement Web Inc.
 :Version: 0.1

-This projects has one goal:
+This project has one goal:

 1. Allow makemessages to receive additional parameters to pass to xgettext.